Image

 • Calibration samples meet specific regulatory standards

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Johnson County, MO circuit court within 15 days of the final ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
-Our Johnson County, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.
+A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Johnson County, MO circuit court within 15 days of the ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
+A Johnson County, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.

-Once it’s filed, the case moves to a de novo hearing, where the Johnson County, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
-And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Johnson County, MO DWI/DUI attorneys to present a stronger defense.
+Once the appeal is filed, the case moves to a de novo hearing—meaning the Johnson County, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
+Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Johnson County, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.

 DWI Administrative Hearing Lawyer in Johnson County, MO | DWI Attorney Johnson County, MO | Combs Waterkotte

-When you hire a Combs Waterkotte Johnson County, MO DWI administrative hearing lawyer, you aren’t just hiring the ideal DWI administrative hearing lawyer lawyer in Johnson County, MO and throughout Missouri – you’re protecting your license, your rights, your freedom, and your future.
-In addition to knowledgeable DWI administrative hearing attorneys, our legal team is available 24/7 and offers expertise in the following areas for Johnson County, MO residents:
+When you hire a Combs Waterkotte Johnson County, MO DWI administrative hearing lawyer, you aren’t just choosing the ideal DWI administrative hearing lawyer lawyer in Johnson County, MO and throughout Missouri – you’re protecting your license, your rights, your freedom, and your future.
+Along with knowledgeable DWI administrative hearing attorneys, our legal team is available 24/7 and provides expertise in the following areas for Johnson County, MO residents:

 Don’t Wait—Contact a Johnson County, MO DWI Administrative Hearing Lawyer Right Away to Keep Your Driving Privileges

-Call Combs Waterkotte today at (314) 900-HELP or contact us online for a free case review.
+Call Combs Waterkotte now at (314) 900-HELP or contact us online for a free, no-obligation case review.
 Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in Johnson County, MO.

 View Service Areas